When you're babysitting, there's a lot of information that you will need to keep track of.

 This is a short page that you give to parents when they get home after you're done babysitting.

 It just gives them some basic information like how the day went, what the kids did and how they behaved, any crafts they made or games they played, etc.

 This is kind of a miscellaneous detail that doesn't go on any particular page.
-But many parents will give you their WiFi password, so you should take note of it somewhere in your binder.
+Many parents will give you their WiFi password, so you should take note of it somewhere in your binder.

-See our list of things to do when the kids are asleep to make the most of you downtime.
+See our list of things to do when the kids are asleep to make the most of your downtime.

 You can buy really small First Aid kids that will fit easily into your binder.
 They include just the basics like band-aids, a pair of tweezers, and other essentials.

 You should always have one with you, in case the children get hurt or have an accident.